ryankrdh/Springboard-Career-Track/unit23_sql_alchemy/notes.md

 Merging Django ORM with SQLAlchemy for Easier Data Analysis has details on why, how and when you may want to use SQLAlchemy to augment the Django ORM.

 Building a Simple Birthday App with Flask-SQLAlchemy combines SQLAlchemy with Flask to create a birthday reminder application.

+SQLAlchemy resources
+The best way to get comfortable with SQLAlchemy is to dig in and write a database-driven application.
+The following resources can be helpful if you are having trouble getting started or are starting to run into some edge cases.

+There is an entire chapter in the Architecture of Open Source Applications book on SQLAlchemy.
+The content is detailed and well worth reading to understand what is executing under the covers.

+The SQLAlchemy cheatsheet has many examples for querying, generating database metadata and many other common (and not so common) operations when working with Core and the ORM.

+10 reasons to love SQLAlchemy is a bit of a non-critical lovefest for the code library.
+However, the post makes some good points about the quality of SQLAlchemy's documentation and what a pleasure it can be to use it in a Python project.

+SQLAlchemy and Django explains how one development team uses the Django ORM for most of their standard queries but relies on SQLAlchemy for really advanced queries.

+This SQLAlchemy tutorial provides a slew of code examples that cover the basics for working with SQLAlchemy.

+Implementing User Comments with SQLAlchemy gives a wonderful walkthrough of how to build your own online commenting system in Python using SQLAlchemy.

+Master SQLAlchemy Relationships in a Performance Friendly Way dives into code that shows how to improve performance when setting and accessing relationship-based data in your models.

+SQLAlchemy and data access in Python is a podcast interview with the creator of SQLAlchemy that covers the project's history and how it has evolved over the past decade.

+Most Flask developers use SQLAlchemy as an ORM to relational databases.
+If you're unfamiliar with SQLAlchemy questions will often come up such as what's the difference between flush and commit? that are important to understand as you build out your app.

+SQLAlchemy in batches shows the code that a popular iOS application runs in background batch scripts which uses SQLAlchemy to generate playlists.
+They provide some context and advice for using SQLAlchemy in batch scripts.

+Getting PostgreSQL transactions under control with SQLAlchemy provides a quick introduction to the tool Chryso that they are working on to provide better transaction management in SQLAlchemy connections.